BBK-PiJ-2014-21/Lab-Exercises/day13/README.md

 (*expanded [User] [4] interface and [UserImpl] [6] implementation, created [Library] [7] interface to use Mockito in [TestUser] [5]*)

+ #### 1.4

+ Create a class Library for the library.
+Libraries have a name, set at construction time.
+They also have a "maximum number of books borrowed by the same person" policy (e.g. max three books per user), which can be updated at any time.
+Of course, they also have a method to get the maximum number of books to be borrowed at any time (e.g. `getMaxBooksPerUser()`).

+ (*created class [LibraryImpl] [9] and test [TestLibrary] [10]*)

+ #### 1.5

+ Add a method `getId(String)` that returns the ID of a person for a given name in this library.
+ If the person does not have an ID yet, a new unique ID is created and returned.
+    Any subsequent calls to this method with the same name argument should return the same ID.

+(*added method to [LibraryImpl] [9]*)

 [1]: https://github.com/BBK-PiJ-2014-21/Lab-Exercises/blob/master/day13/src/practicingTDD/Book.java
 [2]: https://github.com/BBK-PiJ-2014-21/Lab-Exercises/blob/master/day13/src/practicingTDD/TestBook.java
 [3]: https://github.com/BBK-PiJ-2014-21/Lab-Exercises/blob/master/day13/src/practicingTDD/BookImpl.java